 1. Identify Andrew Mellon and the concept of laissez-faire.
 How did Mellon influence economic policy in the 1920s?

 2. Summarize some of the primary causes of the Stock Market Crash of 1929, according to our textbook.

-3. Discuss the connection between the stock market and general economy in the 1920s-30’s.
+3a.
+Discuss the connection between the stock market and general economy in the 1920s-30’s.
+Explain how banks were connected to the market and the people.
 Analyze whether or not the Stock Market Crash actually caused the Great Depression.
 Identify and explain other factors like the Federal Reserve’s monetary policy.

 4. Explain the causes of the Dust Bowl.
 How did technology and nature intersect in an unfortunate way for Plains farmers?

 5. Identify protectionism and evaluate the Smoot-Hawley Tariff.
 What motivated the tariff and how did it affect the economy according to most economists?
 Explain why economist Paul Krugman disagrees with the common interpretation.

 6. Explain what Herbert Hoover tried to accomplish with the Reconstruction Finance Corporation.

 7. Explain what caused the Bonus Army March and how the government reacted.

 1. Explain why President Hoover was frustrated with Franklin Roosevelt’s campaign strategy in 1932 and his behavior after he won.
 Why do historians see FDR as more of a “pragmatic tinkerer” than a left-winger?

 2. Summarize the basic ideas behind the early (or First) New Deal.